deadlykam/CodeOptPro_Godot/README.md

 - **void remove_object(Node):** This method removes the given object. _Note: When calling this method the update method will stop working till all remove actions are done.
 If number of remove objects are small then the update pause won't be noticable.
 It is recommended NOT to call this method every frame_
 - **void remove_object_index(int):** This method removes an object using an int index value. _Note: When calling this method the update method will stop working till all remove actions are done.
 If number of remove objects are small then the update pause won't be noticable.
 It is recommended NOT to call this method every frame_
 - **int get_size():** This method gets the number of objects added to the update manager.
+- **Node get_object_index(int):** This method gets the indexth object.
+If the index value given is higher than the size of the update object array then a null object will be returned.
+- **void set_enabled(bool):** This method enables/disables the update manager.
+True means to enable and false means to disable.
+If disabled then another script MUST be used to enable it.
+- **bool is_enabled():** This method checks if the update manager is enabled or NOT.

 ##### Auto Setup Objects:
 This feature allows objects to be setup automatically during the auto setup process in the editor mode.
 This helps with certain tasks like automatically populating an array with objects.
 If you haven't copied the folder _script_templates_ to the main folder _res://_ then do that now as that contains the script template for _auto setup object_ called _COP_auto_setup_object_template.gd_ under _Node_.
 To declare an object as _auto setup object_ is easy.
 You can create a new script using the script template _COP_auto_setup_object_template.gd_ or add the methods _func auto_setup() -> void:_ and _func _is_auto_setup_object() -> bool:_ and _@tool_ to an existing script.
 The _auto setup object_ can extend from any other script as long as that script is a child of _Node_ object.
 These two methods will make the script an _auto setup object_.
 Let me explain what each me method does.